spacejack/mithril-ts-sass-example/readme.md

-# Mithril 1.0 / Typescript / SASS Example Project
+# Mithril / Typescript / SASS Example Project

-This is an example project using the Mithril 1.0 (RC5), TypeScript and node-sass.
+This is an example project using [Mithril](https://mithril.js.org/), TypeScript and node-sass.

 ## Installation: